 Other ingredients in sunscreens are also cause for concern.
 Organosilicon compounds like silicon polymers, that are used as alternatives to oil in commercial sunscreen are one of these ingredients.
 These can bioaccumulate in fish and other marine life according to a case study published in Environmental Science and Technology.

 For this reason, Hawaii became the first state to ban sunscreens containing oxybenzone and octinoxate last year.
-Other places, including Key West, Florida have followed suit in effort to protect ocean life and promote reef safe mineral sunscreen lotion.
+Other places, including Key West, Florida have followed suit in an effort to protect ocean life and promote reef-safe mineral sunscreen lotion.

 How to Find the Right Mineral Sunscreen

 As mentioned earlier, some mineral sunscreens also contain chemical sunscreen ingredients.
-I like to make my own sunscreen and sunscreen lotion bars since I know exactly goes into it.
+I like to make my own sunscreen and sunscreen lotion bars since I know exactly what goes into them.
 But there are times when a store-bought variety is more practical.

 The EWG lists some mineral sunscreens that are safe (and I’ve tried many of these personally):